 - Must be legally eligible to work in Canada.
 Non-Canadian applicants must have a valid employment Visa and proper documentation authorizing their ability to work in Canada for the full duration of the contract.

-- Post-secondary education or training as related to the position is desirable.
+- Post-secondary education or training as related to the position is an asset;

-- Exposure to inclement weather conditions during outdoor programs.
+- Some exposure to inclement weather conditions during outdoor and offsite programs;

 We’re friendly, welcoming and inclusive, with an experimental attitude that thrives on collaboration.